SamarZiadat/oishii-ramen/README.md

     -   As a  **Site User**  I can  **cancel an upcoming course I have booked onto**  so that  **my place can be reserved by someone else**
 -   US08: Review a course
     -   As a  **Site User**  I can  **attach a review to a course**  so that  **I can give feedback and be involved in the community of attendees**
--   US11: View reviews
+-   US09: View reviews
     -   As a  **Site User**  I can  **view reviews on individual courses**  so that  **I can make an informed decision on whether I would like to attend this course**
--   US12: Approve reviews
+-   US10: Approve reviews
     -   As a  **Site Admin**  I can  **assess and then approve or disapprove reviews**  so that  **inappropriate content can be filtered out**
--   US13: Account registration and login
+-   US11: Account registration and login
     -   As a  **Site User**  I can  **register for an account**  so that  **I can log in and then book a course, , view my upcoming and past bookings, and leave reviews on courses**
--   US14: Manage courses
+-   US12: Manage courses
     -   As a  **Site Admin**  I can  **create, read, update and delete courses and their timetables**  so that  **I can manage course details and availability**
--   US15: Create course drafts
+-   US13: Create course drafts
     -   As a  **Site Admin**  I can  **create drafts for courses**  so that  **I can finish producing the content at a later date and publish once approved**
--   US16 Approve bookings
+-   US14 Approve bookings
     -   As a  **Site Admin**  I can  **view and then approve or disapprove bookings**  so that  **course capacity can be managed**
--   US17 View past courses
+-   US15 View past courses
     -   As a  **Site User**  I can  **access a list of past courses that I booked**  so that  **I can track courses I have completed**

 ### The Scope Plane

--   Home page with project information
+-   Home page with app information
 -   Responsive Design - the app should be fully functional on all devices from 320px up
 -   Hamburger menu for devices with a smaller viewport devices
 - 	Ability to perform CRUD functionality on reservations
 -   Restricted role based features